Wednesday, November 23, 2022

 The Xbox, introduced by Microsoft on November 15, 2001

-7. A Barren Time for Music.
+7. It Was a Barren Time for Music.
 Yes, a lot of it was bad.
 Some of it was very, very bad.
 Most of that was the computerized stuff, like the monotonous Sean Paul; or attempts at being soulful that ended up sounding like whining, like James Blunt's "You're Beautiful" and Daniel Powter's "Bad Day."
 (Sad to say, those 2 songs and Sean Paul's "Temperature" were all big hits at the same time in early 2006.
 Talk about some bad days.)

 But it was also the decade in which Eminem, Jay-Z and his eventual wife Beyoncé, Christina Aguilera, OutKast and Pharrell Williams released their best work.
 It was the decade when Mariah Carey and Mary J. Blige each fell off both commercially and in their private lives, but each made a fantastic comeback on both fronts